Evolution of Preferences in Multiple Populations: No Observability

-The previous example demonstrates that as we let the population shares of the mutants continue to decline, even if there are nearby equilibria arbitrarily close to the original, another equilibrium far from the original will always exist at the same time.
-For consistency with the concept of a focal equilibrium, it is natural to assume that incumbents will adopt strategies that are as close as possible to the original; equilibria relatively far from the original should not be considered.
-To achieve this, we construct the barrier $\bar{\eta}$ that can be adjusted accordingly to exclude such equilibria from the given ``nearby'' sets; it is a key factor leading to a different conclusion.
+The previous example demonstrates clearly that as we let the population shares of the mutants continue to decline, even if there are nearby equilibria arbitrarily close to the original, another equilibrium far from the original still exists at the same time.
+To be consistent with the concept of a focal equilibrium, it is natural to assume that incumbents will adopt strategies as close as possible to the original; equilibria relatively far from the original should not be considered.
+To achieve this, we construct the barrier $\bar{\eta}$ that can be adjusted accordingly to exclude the unnecessary post-entry equilibria; it is the key factor leading to a different conclusion.

-In the case of no observability, we first show that a stable aggregate outcome must be a Nash equilibrium of the objective game.
+When preferences are not observed, we first show that a stable aggregate outcome must be a Nash equilibrium of the objective game.
 The intuition for this is simple.
 Suppose that the aggregate outcome of a balanced configuration is not a Nash equilibrium.
-Then entrants can gain a fitness advantage by adopting another strategy, under the assumption that the incumbents' post-entry strategies are nearly unchanged.
-Obviously, the converse of the ``stable only if Nash'' result is not true.
-It is easy to construct examples showing that not every Nash equilibrium can be supported by a stable configuration.
+Then entrants can gain a fitness advantage by adopting another strategy, provided that the entrants are rare enough and the incumbents' post-entry strategies are nearly unchanged.